Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Introduction

 To this end, local (or finite-time) Lyapunov exponents~\cite{abarbanel1991variation,eckhardt1993local,ziehmann2000localized,Cencini2013} are useful quantities.
 However, their reliance on linearized dynamics prevents the characterization of the system outside the linear regime of perturbations.
 Acknowledging this limitation, finite-size Lyapunov exponents~\cite{aurell1997predictability,boffetta1998extension} and nonlinear local Lyapunov exponents~\cite{ding2007nonlinear,huai2017quantifying} were subsequently proposed to quantify local predictability in the nonlinear regime, as they consider finite perturbations.
 Nonetheless, it is noteworthy that they both assume an exponential law for error growth.
 Although this is consistent with classic Lyapunov exponents within the linear regime, this assumption often does not hold in the nonlinear regime (i.e., for finite errors).
 These local indices have been applied successfully to various dynamical systems of varied complexity to gain insights into their predictability~\cite{ding2007nonlinear,geist1990comparison,aurell1997predictability,eckhardt1993local}, despite the aforementioned limitations.

 Besides Lyapunov exponents and their variants, information theory also offers methods to quantify predictability~\cite{delsole2007predictability,boffetta2002predictability}.
-Within this framework, various entropy-based indicators are usually employed as predictability measures for model-based prediction, with varying degree of success~\cite{schneider1999conceptual, kleeman2007statistical,leung1990information, kleeman2002measuring}.
+Within this framework, various entropy-based indicators are usually employed as predictability measures for model-based prediction, with varying degrees of success~\cite{schneider1999conceptual, kleeman2007statistical,leung1990information, kleeman2002measuring}.
 However, because these methods are model-based, they are unsuitable for observational datasets.
 Other indices from nonlinear time series analysis also use predictability measures such as sample entropy, permutation entropy, and others~\cite{li2007predictability,ikuyajolu2021information,bandt2002permutation}; nevertheless, they are only effective with time series or systems with relatively low dimensionality.
 To the best of the authors' knowledge, no information theory method can infer local predictability information from high-dimensional observational data.

 From the brief review of relevant literature just outlined, the above mentioned indices have several drawbacks.
-More specifically, Lyapunov exponents and their variants may not work well for nonlinear regimes, while information-theory-based methods may not be applicable to high-dimensional dynamical systems.
-In the next section, we leverage a recent framework proposed by Lucarini et al.,~\cite{lucarini2016extremes}, that blends extreme value theory~\cite{lucarini2016extremes} and the Poincaré recurrence theorem~\cite{poincare1890probleme} to build a new local predictability approach.
+More specifically, Lyapunov exponents and their variants may not work well for nonlinear regimes, while information-theory-based methods may not be directly applicable to high-dimensional dynamical systems.
+In the next section, we leverage the recent framework proposed by Lucarini et al.~\cite{lucarini2016extremes}, which uses recurrences to characterize local dynamical properties, to develop a novel local predictability index that differs from existing metrics, such as the Lyapunov exponents and their variants.